Coeus99/Project-Bonsai/README.md

 This is to be a bonsai tree monitor.
-It is a work in progress, currently using an Arduino Uno, the TFT LCD screen by arduino, and the I2C Soil Moisture Sensor by Catnip Electronics.
+It is a work in progress, currently using an Arduino Uno, the TFT LCD screen by Arduino, and the I2C Soil Moisture Sensor by Catnip Electronics.

 Libraries used include:
 SD.h (bulit-in)